dylan-chong/dotfiles/README.md

         ```
     - Mac: Probably the same as the above but with brew.

-#### TODOs

-- fix telescope <space>f to open file, appears to delete current wintabs buffer (rather than adding a new one)
-- move keybinds into which-key declaration

 ### Neovim (optional - legacy - non LunarVim)

 1. Install [vim-plug](https://github.com/junegunn/vim-plug#neovim)